Zeecoworld/paystack-test/README.md

 # DjangoPaystack

-This is a simple project demo that shows simply how to accept payment from paystack using the `inline.js` integration.
+This is a simple project demo that shows simply how to accept payment from paystack 2 API Endpoint integration.